jibbius/jackbarker-com-au/_posts/2017-05-16-raspberry-pi-photo-booth-3.markdown

 ---
 layout: post
-title:  "How to build a Photo Booth (Part 3: Building the Booth)"
+title:  "Photo Booth (Part 3): Building the Booth"
 desc:   "(♫)  If I were a Carpenter..."
 permalink: /photo-booth/3
 date:   2017-05-16